-A Child absent from Education is defined as any child (or young person i.e. anyone who has not yet reached their 18th birthday) who is not on a school roll, nor being educated otherwise (e.g. at home, privately, or in alternative provision) and who has been out of any education provision for a substantial period of time (practice nationally is four school weeks or more).
+A student with unexplained and or persistent absences.
+In addition a child ho is not on a school roll, nor being educated otherwise (e.g. at home, privately, or in alternative provision) and who has been out of any education provision for a substantial period of time (practice nationally is four school weeks or more).
 Children with poor school attendance are often vulnerable and at increased risk of becoming children absent from education.
 (Please also see the Attendance Policy)